 What I dislike about CallRail:

-• I’ve seen G2 users mention that setting up CallRail can be a bit of a hassle.
-Configuring tracking numbers and routing takes time, and it’s easy to see how someone who’s not very tech-savvy might struggle with the process.
-The insights are definitely valuable, but getting everything set up right requires some patience.
+- Configuring tracking numbers and routing takes time, and I’ve seen G2 reviewers mention that someone who’s not very tech-savvy might struggle with the process.
+The insights are valuable, but getting everything set up correctly requires some patience.

 What G2 users dislike about CallRail: